autocore-ai/AutowareAuto/docs/howto/lgsvl.md

 ade$ ros2 launch lgsvl_interface lgsvl_joystick.launch.py
 ```

-\warning The following demo currently does not work due to a bug in the launch scripts

 For an example of using `VehicleControlCommand` with LGSVL, run the following demo in a new terminal window:

 ```